-Hogan says White House rapid-tests plan undercut Maryland’s supply
+Hogan says White House’s plan for rapid virus tests undercuts Maryland’s supply

 White House officials rejected Hogan’s assertion Wednesday, saying that its testing contracts expressly prohibit the companies from taking tests away from state and local governments.

 On Tuesday, the Biden administration rolled out a federal website through which each U.S. household can order up to four free coronavirus rapid tests.
-The tests are expected to ship through the U.S. Postal Service within seven to 12 days of order placement.
+The tests are expected to ship through the U.S. Postal Service within 7 to 12 days of order placement.

-Hogan said he and governors from both parties expressed their supply concerns in a call with the White House on Tuesday.
+Hogan said he and other governors expressed their supply concerns in a call with the White House on Tuesday.
 The Biden administration’s plan to mail tests, Hogan said, didn’t produce any new tests.
 “They just took all the tests off the shelf that we were supposed to get on trucks to come here,” he said.

 But White House officials rebutted those claims.